erjank/teaching/performance.md

 >
 > Gamblers call nervous habits like this "tells".
 While these are
 > often not as noticeable as you would think, it's good to know
-> whether you pac, fiddle with your hair, look at your shoes, or
+> whether you pace, fiddle with your hair, look at your shoes, or
 > rattle the change in your pocket when you don't know the answer
 > to a question.
 >